darkreapyre/RoboStig/README.md

 You will teach your *Stig* to test drive a car around a fictional track by driving a vehicle in a [simulator](https://github.com/udacity/self-driving-car-sim), courtesy of [Udacity](https://www.udacity.com/).

-Once you've acquired the observational data, you will leverage [Amazon SageMaker](https://aws.amazon.com/sagemaker) to follow the
+Once you've acquired the observational data, you will leverage [Amazon SageMaker](https://aws.amazon.com/sagemaker) and create a *Machine Learning Pipeline*